xinyue-L/PML/cran-comments.md

 Therefore I submitted compressed pdf only, with 163Kb.
 (It was not achieved through tools::compactPDF(gs_quality = "ebook") because it did not work at all.
 I installed qpdf and tried --compact-vignettes but it did not work.
 The file is not compressed and no error messages pop up.
 Therefore I used alternative methods to generate compressed pdf files and build the package without the need to rebuild vignettes.)

+3. I am submitting this R package under the request of the journal reviewer.
+After the journal gets published, I will be able to update the information on the reference, giving the exact location as to where it can be accessed.

 ## First Submission
 This is my first submission and thank you very much for your help!